Skip to Content

 Colombia police

-Leave Your Gold Rings and Lacoste Sneakers At Home
+Leave Your Gold Rings and Gucci Sneakers At Home

 While dressing nice is part of the Colombian culture, dressing rich is not.
-Nothing says rob me like your Lacoste sneakers, gold jewelry and Rolex.
+Nothing says rob me like your Gucci sneakers, gold jewelry and a Rolex.
 Seriously leave the bling at home.

 While the Medellin expat community groups may be a little cranky on Facebook, they tend to offer some good insights into what is going on in the city in terms of crime and scams.
 Make sure to keep an eye on them before arriving to stay up to date on current happenings in the city.